Home » Water Filtration » Water Filter Systems » 7 Best Whole House Water Filter Systems of 2023

 Last Updated on

-The best whole house water filter of 2023 is the Springwell CF1 Water Filter System, which uses catalytic carbon + KDF media filtration to remove chlorine, chloramines, PFOA, PFAS, pesticides and herbicides from water.
+The best whole house water filter system to buy in 2024 is the Springwell CF1, which uses catalytic carbon + KDF media filtration to remove impurities such as bacteria, viruses, chlorine, chloramines, PFOA, PFOS, PFAS, pesticides and herbicides from tap water.
 Springwell CF1 also comes with 1 million gallons capacity, and 1 – 7 bathrooms options.

-Homeowners also looking for the best whole house water filtration and softener system combo will be far-fetched to find a better deal than the Kind Water Systems E-3000, which offers a carbon filter & salt-free water softener at a considerably lower price than other competitors.
+If you're interested in a whole home water purification and water softener system combo, you'll be far-fetched to find a better deal than the Kind Water Systems E-3000 model, which offers a carbon filter & salt-free water softener at a considerably lower cost than other water filter models.

-In this guide, We evaluated whole house filters using factors such as contaminants removed, NSF certification, bathroom size, water flow rate, durability, affordability and warranty.
+In this guide, We evaluated whole home water filters using factors such as contaminants removed, NSF certification, bathroom size, water flow rate, durability, warranty, and customer reviews.

 • Capacity: 1,000,000 gallons